Shuangy's Kitchensink

 Extra firm if you prefer crispier tofu!

-Can I substitute Gochujang for tomato paste?
+Can I substitute Gochujang for Tomato paste?

 If I’m being honest, I do not recommend using tomato paste.